Fine Art - what, how and even… why

 Welcome to my fine art blog, written by me, a practicing professional fine artist, inbetween painting, making prints and all the rest of what an artist does.

 Hence there's not a lot here at the moment.
 I'm only just starting to develop this blog – it's a relatively new addition to my website.
 I hope what is here is of value.

 Three kinds of print you're most likely to find for sale

 Updated: July 2018

-Hopefully an easy to understand guide to the most common different kinds of print that are offered for sale.
+The most common kinds of print that are offered for sale.
 Includes questions to ask in order to be sure which kind of print you're looking at if in doubt, and a little bit about hand made and machine made art prints.